Getting Your Clients Excited and Involved in the SEO Journey

 Optimizing a website for search engines and humans requires a lot of research and analysis in order to determine the practices you’re going to use.
 You need to be able to answer some core questions when you get your results.

-- Does the client need On-SEO, Off-SEO services, or maybe both?
+- Does the client need On-Page SEO, Off-Page SEO services, or maybe both?

 - How long should the campaign last?